Behavioral Health: Treatment Options for Children and Teens

 6. Acceptance and Commitment Therapy (ACT)

-Used extensively in mood disorder and anxiety disorder treatment here at Insight, the goal of ACT is to help patients create a rich and meaningful life while also being able to accept the pain that inevitably comes with life.
+Used extensively in mood disorder and anxiety disorder treatment here at Pathlight, the goal of ACT is to help patients create a rich and meaningful life while also being able to accept the pain that inevitably comes with life.

-Guided by Insight’s compassionate clinical experts, ACT helps people learn how to accept their thoughts, feelings and emotions—even the sad, painful ones.
+Guided by Pathlight’s compassionate clinical experts, ACT helps people learn how to accept their thoughts, feelings and emotions—even the sad, painful ones.
 This approach helps our patients understand that humans have very little control over what comes to mind.
 ACT helps to increase our awareness of the ways that our mind works and teaches practical skills for tolerating the pain that all humans inevitably experience.

 ACT for anxiety and mood disorders